When Do Crabs Go On Sale? (Shell-Shocking Savings!)

 Where these crabs live plays a huge role in when they’re available and how much they cost.

 Blue Crabs: Primarily found along the Atlantic coast of North America and the Gulf of Mexico.
-The Chesapeake Bay is a major hub for blue crab harvesting.

 King Crabs: These cold-water crabs are mainly found in the Bering Sea and around Alaska.